owfm/step-functions-human-workflow-demo/README.md

 You'll need Serverless Framework set up on your machine to run this app.

-Once you've cloned this project, go into the step-function folder and run:
+After cloning this project, go into the step-function folder.
+In `serverless.yml`, update `profile` to reflect a profile in your AWS credentials file.
+Then run:

     yarn
     sls deploy

 You'll need to take note of the API ID for API Gateway that is created from the output from Serverless Framework.

-Go into the client directory and run:
+Go into the `step-functions-client` directory and run:

     yarn
     touch .env

-In your .env file add:
+In your `.env` file add:
 `REACT_APP_API_URL=https://<YOUR_API_ID>.execute-api.eu-west-1.amazonaws.com/dev`

 Then start the client: